scholarslab/scholarslab.github.io/collections/_people/jennifer-saunders.md

 roles:
 - Graduate Fellow, 2023-2024
 ---
-Jennifer Saunders is a 2023-2024 Graduate Fellow in Digital Humanities.
+Jennifer Saunders was a 2023-2024 Graduate Fellow in Digital Humanities.